 When you’re ready to expand your hospital or medical office’s reusable healthcare textile offerings, turn to Venus Group.
 Venus Group is a U.S. textile manufacturer that engineers and manufactures healthcare textiles designed to meet the safety standards your operation requires while keeping the comfort of your patients and employees in mind.

-Browse our patient gowns, scrubs, lab coats, and more to see how we can help you make the switch from disposable to reusable medical garments and PPE.
+Browse our patient gowns, scrubs, lab coats, and more to see how we can help you make the switch from disposable to reusable medical garments.
 Have questions?
 Reach out to us via phone at 800-421-6499 or via email at firstname.lastname@example.org.

 - CDC, Gowns